Sugar plantations in Hawaii: Environmental impact

-Sugar plantations were not only environmentally destructive in the past, they continue to be so.
-Major environmental concerns associated with sugarcane plantations include air and water pollution along with the proper disposal of the resulting waste.
-Modern calculations place the amount of water needed to produce one ton of cane at 3–10 cubic meters.

-Decline of plantations in Hawaiʻi
+Decline of plantations

 Sugar plantations suffered from many of the same afflictions that manufacturing market segments in the United States continue to feel.
 Labor costs increased significantly when Hawaiʻi became a state and workers were no longer effectively indentured servants.
 The hierarchical caste system plantation managers sought to maintain began to break down, with greater racial integration of the sugarcane plantations.
 Workers began to discover they had rights, and in 1920 waged the first multi-cultural strike.
 Global politics played a large role in the downfall of Hawaiian sugar.
 Shifting political alliances between 1902 and 1930 permitted Cuba to have a larger share of the United States sugar market, holding 45% of the domestic quota while Hawaiʻi, the Philippines, and Puerto Rico shared 25%.

 The Big Five slowed the production of sugar as cheaper labor was found in India, South America and the Caribbean and concentrated their efforts on the imposition of a tourism-based society.
 Former plantation land was used by the conglomerates to build hotels and develop this tourist-based economy which has dominated the past 50 years of Hawaiian economics.
 Hawaiʻi's last working sugar mill, in Puunene, Maui, produced the final shipment of sugar from Hawaiʻi in December 2016.
 The mill was permanently closed soon thereafter and the last 375 employees of the Hawaiian Commercial & Sugar Company were laid off.

+Sugarcane continued to be grown in Hawaii for the purpose of producing Rhum agricole.